pyxem/orix/doc/basic_usage.rst

 The use of orix should feel familiar to the use of numpy, but rather than cells of numbers, the cells contain single 3d objects, such as vectors or quaternions.
-Here we demonstrate a few simple functionalities.
+Here we demonstrate a few simple functionalities as well as providing some clarity on how a few technical terms are used within the package.

 Vectors
 ~~~~~~~

 Vectors are 3d objects representing positions or directions with
 magnitudes.
-They can be added and subtracted with integers, floats, or
+They can be added and subtracted with
 other vectors (provided the data are of compatible shapes) and have
 several further unique operations.